NDAK19001U Advanced Topics in Natural Language Processing (ATNLP)

 - Type of assessment

-- Continuous assessmentThe assessment is based on the following three parts:
+- Continuous assessmentThe grade will be based on three elements:

 1. Class presentation of an academic paper

-2. Presentation of student's progress on their group project to re-implement a model from the literature
+2. Presentation of student's progress on their project to re-implement a model from the literature.

-3. A 4-page written report on student's efforts to replicate the model and the results of their replication
+3. Four-page written report on student's efforts to replicate the model and the results of their replication.

 - All aids allowed